tuur/collinearity/README.md

 #### This directory contains:
-- The code used to conduct the experiments.
+- The code used to conduct the experiments to compare different prediction modeling methods in settings with different levels of collinearity among predictors.

 #### For patient privacy reasons, it does NOT contain:
 - The data used to setup the simulations.